Alohagirls' program for 7th-10th grade graduates

 - Lunch (12:45 pm)

 - Wedding ring (special Sunday all-camp gathering in the woods)

 - Tattoo bugle (finish getting ready for bed)

 - Taps (8:30 pm)

-At Aloha, we understand that eating together is essential to creating community and encouraging authentic interactions.
-The Aloha chef knows what kinds of food keep active campers fueled and happy.
-Weekly menus include cereals, eggs, breads, pasta, pizza, chicken, turkey, roast beef, burgers, sandwiches, soups, tacos, and plenty of salads, vegetables, and fruits.
-We provide vegetarian alternatives, and we take pride in the supplier relationships we have established with local growers and farm stands nearby in Vermont and New Hampshire.
+We believe that eating together is essential to creating community and encouraging authentic interactions.
 Our dining program not only feeds campers but also involves them as table helpers, recyclers, and composters.
-Our kitchen can accommodate many medically-dictated dietary requirements.
-We do our best to accommodate dietary needs by not serving nuts, and by making vegetarian, gluten-free, and dairy-free options.
-However, we cannot guarantee there will be no cross-contamination from food ingredients from facilities that also process nuts, dairy, or gluten products.
+We take pride in the supplier relationships we have established with local growers and farm stands nearby in Vermont and New Hampshire.
+Our kitchen is nut-free and we can accommodate many medically-dictated dietary requirements but are not equipped to handle all dietary restrictions.
+We offer vegetarian options, gluten-free options, and dairy-free options, but are not able to guarantee a vegan option.
+We cannot guarantee there will be no cross-contamination from food ingredients from facilities that also process nuts, dairy, or gluten products.

 Campers live in spacious tents on wooden platforms or in rustic cabins, with three to five campers and one or two counselors.
 The Director and senior counselors devote great care to arranging campers in groups that they believe will enjoy great times together.
 The nine or ten tents and one cabin that make up each “unit” share a washhouse with hot water showers, flush toilets and electricity.